cloudkick/whiskey/README.md

 Changes
 =======

+* in development - v0.2.3:
+  * Better reporting on a test file timeout
+  * Properly report if a test file does not exist or some other uncaught exception was thrown

 * 30.03.2011 - v0.2.2:
   * Add timeout support to the init, setUp and tearDown function - if the callback passed to one of those functions is not called in